microsauce/gravy/README.md

 ## servlet API

 Every callback is given (passed/injected with) a reference to a request object (req) and a response object (res).
-These objects decorate the underlying HttpServletRequest and HttpServletResponse with useful methods and dare I say delicious syntactic ~~sugar~~ gravy.
+These objects decorate the underlying HttpServletRequest and HttpServletResponse with useful methods and, dare I say, syntactic ~~sugar~~ gravy.

 ### req